Sunday, May 28Farming is Life!

 Texas gamefowl meaning in cockfighting vocabulary

-In the Philippines where cockfighting is a multi-billion dollar industry, Filipinos especially in Tagalog-speaking provinces in Luzon refer gamefowl to as Texas or teksas.
+In the Philippines, where cockfighting is a multi-billion dollar industry, Filipinos, especially in Tagalog-speaking provinces in Luzon, refer to gamefowl as Texas or teksas.
 The local term is “manok panabong”, “panabong na manok”, or just “panabong”.
-However, in the Visayas and Mindanao areas, this is not the case.
+However, this is not the case in the Visayas and Mindanao areas.
 Texas is seldom used.
 Locals call gamefowl “inog-bulang” in Ilonggo/Hiligaynon or “manok pang bulang” in Cebuano.
 “Bulang” has two meaning in Hiligaynon (1). cockfight or sabong (2.) gaffe or tari.
 In short, Texas is not a chicken breed.

 Origin of the term “texas chicken” in cockfighting

-Texas always referred to red junglefowl but is also used in all types of gamefowls.
-There is no documented history of why this term is being used to refer to gamefowls in the Philippines but the following is the best possible theory.
+Texas is always called red junglefowl but is also used in all gamefowls.
+There is no documented history of why this term refers to gamefowls in the Philippines, but the following is the best possible theory.

 Many of the first American breeders that are known today were from Texas.
 These include but are not limited to Bobby Joe Manziel, Sr., Walter Kelso, Cecil Davis (Red Kelso), Sweater McGinnis (Sweater), and Harold Brown (McLean Hatch).

-Bobby Joe Manziel Sr. was one of the very first Americans to export gamecocks and breeders to the Philippines and he was from Gatesville, Texas.
-Other names on the list all become popular bloodlines especially Kelso, Hatch, and Sweater which all originated from Texas.
+Bobby Joe Manziel Sr., from Gatesville, Texas, was one of the first Americans to export gamecocks and breeders to the Philippines.
+Other names on the list became popular bloodlines, especially Kelso, Hatch, and Sweater, which originated from Texas.

 Since early Filipino cockfighters had difficulty memorizing the bloodlines, they just called all imported gamefowls from the US “teksas” and the term just carried from generation to generation.